The Fancier's Journal, in its issue of January 24, 1891, remarks on the absence of Newfs in Newfoundland.

 There is a remark, in Vero Shaw's popular 1881 volume

-The Illustrated Book of Dogs, to the effect that there are few Newfs found on the show circuit in Britain at the time, though to be clear he is not directly addressing the issue of the breed's overall diminished population.
+The Illustrated Book of Dogs, to the effect that there are few Newfoundlands found on the show circuit in Britain at the time, though to be clear he is not directly addressing the issue of the breed's overall diminished population.

 The American Book of the Dog edited by G. O. Shields.